-Moray East does not intend on having operational helicopter transits to WTGs or OSPs therefore no helicopter hoist operations to WTGs or OSPs will be carried out.
-This eliminates the requirement for green helicopter hoist lights on the WTGS and OSPS as per CAP 437.
+Moray East does not intend on having operational helicopter transits to WTGs or OSPs; therefore, no helicopter hoist operations to WTGs or OSPs will be carried out.
+This eliminates the requirement for green helicopter hoist lights on the WTGS and OSPs as per CAP 437.
+As above, all the WTGs have HHS and SAR light fitted for SAR operations.